smertiens/contemply/README.md

 # Contemply

-A code generator that created boilerplate files from templates
+A code generator that creates boilerplate files from templates